← Back to research

 Bottom Line

-Roo Code represents the evolution of open-source AI coding assistants from simple tools to full platforms.
-Its mode system is a genuinely useful innovation for controlling agent behavior, and the model-agnostic approach gives users maximum flexibility.
+Historically, Roo Code represented the evolution of open-source AI coding assistants from simple tools to full platforms; its mode system was a genuinely useful innovation for controlling agent behavior, and the Apache 2.0 license means the archived code remains forkable.

 Research by Ry Walker Research • methodology